bklammer/AISafetyMap/index.markdown

 layout: home
 ---

 Welcome to the AI Safety Concept Map!
-This is an attempt to visualize the current (as of June 2024) conceptual landscape of AI existential safety.
-The current , and links to learn more about any of the concepts represented below can be found at [AI Safety Map](https://docs.google.com/spreadsheets/d/1CFWHZQJPvF98DtyQtjiiK8upqksTPv-lAyKVYNSXCew/edit?usp=sharing)
+This is an attempt to visualize the conceptual landscape of AI existential safety (as of June 2024).
+The current diagram is largely based on the content of the [AI Safety Fundamentals Alignment Course](https://aisafetyfundamentals.com/alignment/) run by BlueDot Impact.

 ![AI Safety Map](/images/AISafetyMap.png)

+Here's a breakdown of the concepts and themes visualized above alongside links to learn more.
+If you have any feedback on anything, checkout the "About" page or comment on [AI Safety Concept Map](https://docs.google.com/spreadsheets/d/1CFWHZQJPvF98DtyQtjiiK8upqksTPv-lAyKVYNSXCew/edit?usp=sharing).

 <div id="sheet-content"></div>